 This sober month tends to attract more heavy drinkers than the general population — and offers those people unique benefits compared to the occasional wine drinker.

 Is it healthy to do Dry January?
 Yes, it is healthy to do Dry January, for moderate and heavy drinkers alike.
-However, if you or a loved one experiences a condition such as alcohol use disorder, only abstaining for a month is not a great solution, like psychiatry and support groups.
+However, if you or a loved one experiences a condition such as alcohol use disorder, only abstaining for a month will be less impactful than solutions like psychiatry and support groups.

 Want to participate in the official Dry January challenge?
 Here’s where to sign up for the challenge through Alcohol Change UK and receive regular support throughout the month.